-Finally, these competencies and the ICF definition were used as the foundation for the ICF Coach Knowledge Assessment (CKA).
+These competencies and the ICF definition of coaching were used as the foundation for the ICF Coach Knowledge Assessment (CKA).
 The ICF defines coaching as partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The Core Competencies are grouped into four clusters according to those that fit together logically based on common ways of looking at the competencies in each group.
 The groupings and individual competencies are not weighted—they do not represent any kind of priority in that they are all core or critical for any competent coach to demonstrate.

 1. Meeting Ethical Guidelines and Professional Standards—Understanding of coaching ethics and standards and ability to apply them appropriately in all coaching situations.